The Longest Day

 Necrothesp

-Factual error: In the scene where Ike and the other leaders are deciding to either invade the next day or postpone the invasion, a jet plane can be heard loudly passing by through the open window.
+Factual error: When Ike and the other leaders are deciding to either invade the next day or postpone the invasion, a jet plane can be heard loudly passing by through the open window.
 The only jet aircraft in service in the UK was the Gloster Meteor, which was developed in top secrecy; its first flight over London was on 21 July 1944, some six weeks after D Day.
+The experimental Gloster E28 jet preceded the Meteor but was also kept a top secret and was never flown over London.

 Factual error: The landing craft bringing the troops ashore have PA-44 on the side.
 USS Fremont was in fact in the Pacific at the time, participating in the Saipan landing 10 days after D-Day.